• Skip to primary navigation

 Although Guy recommended that we eat them all within 3 weeks, we were still nibbling on them 2 months later.
 Not a sugar pearl in sight and I can tell you, I now love orangettes - particularly the citronettes, chocolate gingers and the wafer thin mint leaves.

-So, if you like Orangettes, you must taste them; if you love Orangettes, this is a must stop in Paris!
+So, if you like Orangettes, you must taste them.
+If you love Orangettes, this is the best shop in Paris.
 And if you fancy taking part in a 2-hour workshop on Saturdays (up to 8 people max.), who you gonna call?
 Monsieur Perault!

 Orangettes & Co